JaagaStartup/JaagaStartup.github.io/pages/terms.md

 If You wish to become a member with Us, You must meet the following requirements:

 * Meet the eligibility, registration and applicability criteria as per the laws of India and these terms and conditions;
-- Submit the full and complete online application form (Please visit [jaagastartup.in/apply](http://jaagastartup.in/apply) for registration form);
+- Submit the full and complete [online application form](/cowork/apply);
 - Provide true and correct details for the information sought;
 - Wait for acceptance by Us
 - Once accepted, register with Us and create an account in accordance with the instructions provided; (as instructed by us over email);

 We may require a personal interview prior to accepting your application form.
 Jaaga Startup  reserves the right to accept or reject your application, without according any reason/s for the same.
 Please note that our acceptance or rejection will be communicated to You by e-mail.

 Once You are a registered member, You are entitled to use our website, Premises and all services provided therein subject to payment of membership fee.
-This membership fee is dependent on the “membership type” opted by You (please visit [jaagastartup.in/cowork](http://jaagastartup.in/cowork) to view the various membership options available for You).
+This membership fee is dependent on the [“membership type”](/pricing/) opted by You.

 The services available to You will depend on the membership type opted by You.
 It is Your sole responsibility to determine that your membership meets the needs of Your business and is suitable for the purposes for which it is used.
 Please note that this fee is non-refundable and is required to be paid in ‘advance’ or as per the ‘due date’ set by Us.